mattduffield/frontendcreator/docs/tutorials/phone-card-template.md

 # Phone Card Template
-Being able to build reusable components is invaluable for developers and designers and FrontEnd Creator templates are no different.
+Being able to build reusable components is invaluable for developers and designers and **FrontEnd Creator** templates are no different.
 Consider the following phone card template:

 ![Phone Card Template](../images/entity-builder-quick-start.png)

-This tutorial will walk you through the steps required to create the example from above using the Template Builder:
+This tutorial will walk you through the steps required to create the example from above using the **Template Builder**:

-1. Navigate to the Template Builder
+1. Navigate to the **Template Builder**
 2. Create a new template by clicking on the New button
-3. Name the template: 'phone-card'
+3. Name the template: `phone-card`
-4. Select 'Layout (Multiple Records)' for the Template Type
+4. Select `Layout (Multiple Records)` for the Template Type
-5. Enter the number 10 for the Order
+5. Enter the number `10` for the Order
-6. Enter the number 1 for the Number of Records
+6. Enter the number `1` for the Number of Records
 7. Add the following HTML for the Template:
   ```html
   <div>